cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 ## Defining TeamRoleBindings

 `TeamRoleBindings` define the permissions of a Greenhouse Team within Clusters by linking to a specific `TeamRole`.
-TeamRoleBindings have a simple specification that links a Team, a TeamRole, one or more Clusters and optionally a one or more Namespaces together.
+TeamRoleBindings have a simple specification that links a Team, a TeamRole, one or more Clusters and optionally one or more Namespaces together.
 Once the TeamRoleBinding is created, the Team will have the permissions defined in the TeamRole within the specified Clusters and Namespaces.
 This allows for fine-grained control over the permissions of each Team within each Cluster.
 The TeamRoleBinding Controller within Greenhouse deploys rbacv1 resources to the targeted Clusters.
 The referenced TeamRole is created as a rbacv1.ClusterRole.
 In case the TeamRoleBinding references a Namespace, the Controller will create a rbacv1.RoleBinding which links the Team with the rbacv1.ClusterRole.
 In case no Namespace is referenced, the Controller will create a rbacv1.ClusterRoleBinding instead.

 ### Assigning TeamRoles to Teams on a single Cluster